daniruiz/flat-remix-gnome/README.md

 <hr>
 <br>

-Flat Remix GNOME theme is a pretty simple shell theme inspired on material design.
+Flat Remix GNOME theme is a pretty simple shell theme inspired on material design following a modern design using "flat" colors with high contrasts and sharp borders.

-It has been designed specifically for gnome-shell 3.26 but it should work perfectly on any version after gnome-shell 3.16.

 <br/>